 12. Short Undercut

-You don’t need to keep all of your length on top, especially if you want a no-fuss style in the morning.
-The short undercut is easy to cut, style and maintain.
-Depending on your hair’s texture, hair product may be optional.
+You don’t need to keep all your length on top, especially if you want a no-fuss style in the morning.
+The short undercut is easy to cut, style, and maintain.
+Depending on your hair’s texture, hair products may be optional.

 These looks still have faded sides, but the length is cropped and then styled as a comb over or with spikes.
 This can also look like a longer crew cut hairstyle.